Cratylus (dialogue): Platonic theory of forms

-Influence, legacy
+Influence and legacy

 German psychologist Karl Ludwig Bühler used the Cratylus dialogue as the basis for his organon model of communication, published in 1934.

-Gérard Genette, in the work ‘Mimologie.
-Voyage en Cratilie’ (1976), starts from Plato's speech to argue the idea of arbitrariness of the sign: according to this thesis, already supported by the great linguist Ferdinand de Saussure, the connection between language and objects is not natural, but culturally determined.
+Gérard Genette, in the work 'Mimologie.
+Voyage en Cratilie' (1976), starts from Plato's speech to argue the idea of arbitrariness of the sign: according to this thesis, already supported by the great linguist Ferdinand de Saussure, the connection between language and objects is not natural, but culturally determined.
 The ideas developed in the Cratylus, although sometimes dated, have historically been an important point of reference in the development of Linguistics.

-On the basis of the Craylus Gaetano Licata has reconstructed in the essay ‘Plato’s theory of language.
-Perspectives on the concept of truth’ (2007, Il Melangolo), the platonic conception of semantics, according to which names have a natural link (an essential foundation) with their "nominatum".
+On the basis of the Craylus Gaetano Licata has reconstructed in the essay 'Plato's theory of language.
+Perspectives on the concept of truth' (2007, Il Melangolo), the platonic conception of semantics, according to which names have a natural link (an essential foundation) with their "nominatum".